 - Started a food-grade shiitake mushroom farm by harvesting 150+ logs from downed trees;

-- Experimented with robotic lawn mowing;
+- Experimented with installing beehives and robotic lawn mowing

-Around the home
+Inside the home

 - Connected with second-hand sources that enabled furnishing the home sustainably and on a budget;